marcelowiek/READme/README.md

 # Who am I?

-I’m a video editor graduated in Social Communication with emphasis in Advertising from University of Vale do Rio dos Sinos, with over 15 years of experience in the area and I have worked with educational content since 2015.
+I’m a Brazilian video editor graduated in Social Communication with emphasis in Advertising from University of Vale do Rio dos Sinos, with over 15 years of experience in the area and I have worked with educational content since 2015.
 I'm a bilingual person, nowadays I'm studying Spanish focusing in becoming trilingual and I'm studying Frontend as well (HTML and CSS emphasis) looking forward to learn Javascrit, React and related in a soon future.

 # What else did I get involved?